 Professor of Music and Chair, Horton School of Music

 Music scholarships are available for majors and nonmajors by audition.
-Please use the online Music Audition Application form below.
-At Charleston Southern, your studio lessons will be taught by the full-time performance faculty or other highly qualified adjunct faculty from the Charleston Symphony Orchestra or professional singing organizations.
+Please use the online Music Audition Application form to request an audition.
+At Charleston Southern, your studio lessons will be taught by the full-time performance faculty or other highly qualified musicians from the Charleston Symphony Orchestra and other professional organizations.

 Requesting an Audition

 To request an audition with the Horton School of Music and Performing Arts, please complete the Music Audition Application.
 After completion of the online form, students will receive a confirmation email within 24-48 business hours.
 Once you are admitted to the University, the School of Music and Performing Arts will request a brief music audition in your primary performance area (voice, instrumental, or keyboard).
 We will ask you to complete this brief video audition soon after your admission to CSU.

 Each prospective music major admitted to the University will be contacted by the School of Music with scheduling instructions.
 If there are any questions regarding audition expectations, please contact us.

 Dates – At this time, only virtual auditions by video appointment will be scheduled.
 In-person auditions will resume as soon as conditions allow.

 Incoming music students are required to complete a brief Musicianship Skills Entrance Assessment.
 Students will complete this assessment during summer Preregistration.
 This assessment is given in two parts to examine the student’s theory knowledge: written theory skills and aural/sight singing abilities.
 The following resources may be helpful in preparation for the Musicianship Skills Entrance Assessment: